rust-lang/reference/src/inline-assembly.md

 ## ABI clobbers

 r[asm.abi-clobbers.intro]
-The `clobber_abi` keyword can be used to apply a default set of clobbers to an `asm!` block.
+The `clobber_abi` keyword can be used to apply a default set of clobbers to the assembly code.
 This will automatically insert the necessary clobber constraints as needed for calling a function with a particular calling convention: if the calling convention does not fully preserve the value of a register across a call then `lateout("...") _` is implicitly added to the operands list (where the `...` is replaced by the register's name).

 ```rust